Why do telecom supply chain software projects fail to translate field requirements into working systems?

 full traceability for telecom regulatory compliance

-Zero intent loss means the supply chain director's request, translated through BA analysis, UX design, architecture review, and compliance validation, arrives in production exactly as intended.
-Field technicians immediately recognize the software as the tool they described needing.
+What does zero intent loss actually feel like?
+The supply chain director's original request passes through BA analysis, UX design, architecture review, and compliance validation, then arrives in production exactly as intended.
+Field technicians open the app on day one and recognize it as the tool they described needing.
+That moment when a tech in Sudbury says "yeah, this is what I asked for" is worth the entire investment.

-Audit-ready traceability means when regulators ask how data sovereignty is maintained, teams can trace from the regulatory requirement (CRTC data residency mandate), to the business requirement (all customer data stays in Canada), to the architecture decision (on-premises database replication), to the code implementation (database sharding by region).
-This is gold for compliance audits.
+And then there's the audit trail.
+I've personally sat through telecom compliance audits, and the single most valuable thing you can have is traceability.
+When regulators ask how data sovereignty is maintained, your team can trace from the regulatory requirement (CRTC data residency mandate), to the business requirement (all customer data stays in Canada), to the architecture decision (on-premises database replication), to the actual code implementation (database sharding by region).
+That kind of traceability turns a stressful three-day audit into a two-hour review.

 From the field